toddshev/hw-unit18-blockchain/README.md

 Select _2 (Manage existing genesis)_, and hit _Enter_
 Select _2 (Export genesis configurations)_, and hit _Enter_
 Hit _Enter_ to accept the default.
-<networkname>.json and <networkname>-harmony.json should have been created.
+{networkname}.json and {networkname}-harmony.json should have been created.

 ![json](Screenshots/PuppnetJSON.png)

-You may delete the harmony.json file using _rm <networkname>-harmony.json_
+You may delete the harmony.json file using _rm {networkname}-harmony.json_

 ![delHarmony](Screenshots/DelHarmony.png)